mitre/fieldmanual/sphinx-docs/The-REST-API.md

 # The REST API

+*Note: The original REST API has been deprecated.
+The new REST API v2 has been released, with [documentation available here after server startup](/api/docs).
+Alternatively, this can be viewed by scrolling to the bottom of the CALDERA navigation menu and selecting "api docs."*

 All REST API functionality can be viewed in the rest_api.py module in the source code.

 ### /api/rest